-The colonoscopy is the most thorough examination when detecting for bowel cancer.
+The colonoscopy is the most thorough examination when detecting bowel cancer.

-If you are in a high risk group, which could include a family history of bowel cancer or bowel polyps, or you over the age of 50, then a regular colonoscopy examination could be the best method for clarity.
+If you are in a high-risk group, which could include a family history of bowel cancer or bowel polyps, or you are over the age of 50, then a regular colonoscopy examination could be the best method for clarity.

 Although bowel cancer screening is largely safe it is not completely failsafe.
 The main risks associated with screening are:

-- A false positive result – this could cause anxiety and lead to further tests.
+- A false-positive result – could cause anxiety and lead to further tests.

 - A false negative result – this is potentially more serious and it is why you should always visit your GP if you think there may be something wrong.